On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

 Recently, large language models (LLMs)~\cite{brown_language_2020,DBLP:InstructGPT,DBLP:journals/corr/abs-2303-08774} have demonstrated exceptional language generation capabilities across various domains.
 On one hand, these advancements offer significant benefits to everyday life and unlock vast potential in diverse fields such as healthcare, law, education, and science.
-For example, ChatGPT has been widely used to assist people in composing essays, code, financial reports, news articles, and more.
-However, the growing accessibility of LLMs and their enhanced capacity to produce credibly-sounding text also raise concerns regarding their potential misuse for generating misinformation.
+On the other hand, however, the growing accessibility of LLMs and their enhanced capacity to produce credibly-sounding text also raise concerns regarding their potential misuse for generating misinformation.
 For malicious actors looking to spread misinformation, language models bring the promise of automating the creation of convincing and misleading text for use in influence operations, rather than having to rely on human labor~\cite{DBLP:journals/corr/abs-2301-04246}.
 The deliberate distribution of misinformation can lead to significant societal harm, including the manipulation of public opinion, the creation of confusion, and the promotion of detrimental ideologies.

-Although concerns regarding misinformation have been discussed in numerous reports related to AI safety~\cite{zellers_defending_2020,buchanan2021truth,kreps2022all,DBLP:journals/corr/abs-2301-04246}, there remains a gap in the comprehensive study of the following research questions: (1)~To what extent can modern LLMs be utilized for generating credible-sounding misinformation?
+Although concerns regarding misinformation have been discussed in numerous reports related to AI safety~\cite{DBLP:conf/nips/ZellersHRBFRC19,buchanan2021truth,kreps2022all,DBLP:journals/corr/abs-2301-04246}, there remains a gap in the comprehensive study of the following research questions: (1)~To what extent can modern LLMs be utilized for generating credible-sounding misinformation?
 (2)~What potential harms can arise from the dissemination of neural-generated misinformation in information-intensive applications, such as information retrieval and question-answering?
 (3)~What mitigation strategies can be used to address the intentional misinformation pollution enabled by LLMs?